 The lectures fall into two sets, core subjects and applications.
 The first set contains four courses each of which comprises six lectures and two tutorials.
 The second set is varied in length, style and subject matter.

-In 2022, the core lectures were:
+In 2024, the core lectures were:

 Applications lectures were:

-- Density Functional Theory (DFT) - to density functional theory (DFT).
+- Density Functional Theory (DFT)

-You can see the full list for 2022 here.
-The 2023 school will have a similar programme, although some of the applications courses may be a little different, to reflect the ever-changing nature of contemporary research.
+Future schools will have a similar programme, although some of the applications courses may be a little different, to reflect the ever-changing nature of contemporary research.

 How much does it cost?